 As described in [RFC6121], a single instant message is an XML <message/> stanza of type "normal" sent over an XML stream (since "normal" is the default for the 'type' attribute of the <message/> stanza, the attribute is often omitted).
 In this document we will assume that such a message is sent from an XMPP client to an XMPP server over an XML stream negotiated between the client and the server, and that the client is controlled by a human user (this is a simplifying assumption introduced for explanatory purposes only; the XMPP sender could be a bot-controlled client, a component such as a workflow application, a server, etc.).
-Continuing the tradition of Shakespeare examples in XMPP documentation, we will say that the XMPP user has an XMPP address of <juliet@example.com>.
+Continuing the tradition of Shakespearean examples in XMPP documentation, we will say that the XMPP user has an XMPP address of <juliet@example.com>.

 When Juliet wants to send an instant message to Romeo, she interacts with her XMPP client, which generates an XMPP <message/> stanza.
-The syntax of the <message/> stanza, including required and optional elements and attributes, is defined in [RFC6121].
+The syntax of the <message/> stanza, including required and optional elements and attributes, is defined in [RFC6121] (for single instant messages, the value of the 'to' address SHOULD be a "bare JID" of the form "localpart@domainpart/resourcepart").
 The following is an example of such a stanza: